+Interacting with products that have AR experiences leads to a 94% higher conversion rate.

-3: Base = Snapchatters (n=383) Q: Why do you use AR?
+3: Base = Snapchatters (n=350)

+O: Why do you use AR?

-4: Base = Aggregate (n=739) Q: Augmented Reality is useful / Augmented Reality is not useful | A: Agree much more with A, Agree somewhat more with A 5: Harvard Business Review Article, "How AR is Redefining Retail in the Pandemic" There is something really unique happening right now - an incredible number of hobbyists and professionals are using AR.
+4: Base = Aggregate (n=793) Q: Augmented Reality is useful / Augmented Reality is not useful | A: Agree much more with A, Agree somewhat more with A 5: Harvard Business Review Article, "How AR is Redefining Retail in the Pandemic"

+1: See additional methodology details in appendix 2: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Aggregate average (n=764) Q: AR Recognition for 9 examples There is something really unique happening right now - an incredible number of hobbyists and professionals are using AR.
 Downloading tools across the Snap AR platform.
 They're taking time to learn, they're curious."

-AR is growing By 2025, nearly 65% of the Australian population\ and almost all people who use social / communication apps will be frequent AR users.
+AR is growing By 2025, ~75% of Canada's population\ and almost all people who use social / communication apps will be frequent AR users.
 Frequent AR Consumers Based on people ages 13-69 who use social / communication apps